co8/hds/readme.md

 ### Features

+- Uses Helium API for latest hotspot activity
 - Short, Concise messages that mostly fit within a mobile notification
 - Campy and fun emoji's as UX
-- Activities are displayed with Contextual information for insights into performance, optimization and maintenance.
+- Activities are displayed with Contextual Information for insights into performance, optimization and maintenance.
 - Updated values are presented in **bold**
 - **Wellness Check**: HDS will send a Status Message after 8 hours of no activities from the Helium API.

+#### Bobcat Miner Integration

-- **Bobcat Miner Integration**: Receive more detailed stats directly from the miner
+- Receive **Miner Reports** with more detailed stats directly from your miner locally via new Dashboard
+- Miner Reports are sent every 72 hours, or by adding adding report as an argument
+- Wellness Checks will also include a Miner Report

 ---